-- Business Cards: don’t think business cards are only for published authors, they’re not!
-If you happen to chat with someone while waiting in line for a drink and they ask you what your website or Facebook page is, you can give them a business card.
-People are more likely to hang onto a card than a scrap of paper.
+- Business Cards: I'll admit, I'm pretty terrible about handing mine out but if you happen to chat with someone while waiting in line for a drink and they ask you what your website is, people are more likely to hang onto a card than a scrap of paper.

-- Phone/iPad/Tablet Charger: This seems like an obvious one, but put it on your list anyway.
+- Chargers for your phone/other devices: This seems like an obvious one, but put it on your list anyway.

-- Something to write with: Whether you prefer pen and a notepad or a tablet/laptop, it’s important to have something to take notes on.
-This isn’t just for workshops but for any ideas that spring up thanks to all the additional creative energy, and to jot down the details of those you meet (in case they haven’t brought their business cards).
-I generally take a notepad and pen because laptops can be heavy and take up a lot of luggage space.
-I also found last year I didn’t do any writing in my room, too busy having fun!
+- Writing implements: Whether you prefer pen and a notepad or a tablet/laptop, it’s good to have something to take notes on.
+This isn’t just for workshops but for any ideas that spring up thanks to all the additional creative energy you'll be experiencing, and to jot down the details of those you meet (in case they haven’t brought their business cards).
+I generally take a notepad and pen because I'm old-school like that.

 - Something unique: I think it’s a great idea to have something unique with you that will stand out and make people remember you.
-It might be a flashy necklace, a cute headband or a stuffed llama.
-I always remember the people that wear statement jewellery or bright shoes – every little bit helps!
+It might be a flashy necklace, a cute headband or a stuffed llama (my personal item of choice!)
+Every little bit helps!

-- Books for signing: I know, there’s a huge signing and your favourite author is going to be there.
-But books take up space (and weight!) and you’ll be bringing a lot home with you anyway.
-Do you really need extra book weight in your suitcase?
+- Books for authors to sign: I know, there’s a huge signing and your favourite author is going to be there.
+But books take up space and you’ll be bringing a lot home with you anyway.
+If any author is participating in a singing, they'll have books at their table.
+So do you really need the extra weight in your suitcase?

-- Your manuscript: The rules for pitches (and general conference etiquette) is that you provide our manuscript electronically after the conference if you get a request.
-Having printed copies of your work on hand won’t make your chances any better and they’ll just take up extra space in your luggage.
+- Your manuscript: The rules for pitches (and general conference etiquette) is usually that you provide our manuscript electronically after the conference if (and only if!) you get a request.
+Check the conference website for guidelines, if you're unsure.
+Having printed copies of your work on hand won’t make your chances any better of getting a request and they’ll just take up extra space in your luggage.